reillymedia/sevenslegal/themes/netlify-basic/content/blog/labor-day-drunk-driving.md

-+++
+---
+title: "Labor Day Drunk Driving"
+yoast_title: "Labor Day Drunk Driving | Criminal Defense Attorney San Diego Labor Day Drunk Driving"
+yoast_description: "As Labor Day approaches you'll want to prepare for any celebrations - as well as the consequences of celebrating too much."
+categories: [
-categories = "Criminal Law"
+  "Criminal Law",
-date = 2022-11-10T18:30:00Z
+  "Blog",
+  "DUI"
+]
-pfd_file = ""
+pfd_file: ""
-summary = "As Labor Day approaches you’ll want to prepare for any celebrations – as well as the consequences of celebrating too much.
+summary: "As Labor Day approaches you’ll want to prepare for any celebrations – as well as the consequences of celebrating too much.
 Drunk Driving on Labor Day If you get pulled over for impaired driving, you’ll want to know what you are facing.
-Below we outline the steps of a DUI investigation in addition to what" tags = ["Blog", "DUI"] title = "Labor Day Drunk Driving" url = "/blog/criminal-attorney/labor-day-drunk-driving/"
+Below we outline the steps of a DUI investigation in addition to what"

-+++
+tags: [
+  "BAC",
+  "Blood Alcohol Content",
+  "DUI",
+  "Implied Consent Law",
+  "Labor Day",
+  "National Highway Traffic Safety Administration", "PAS",
+  "Preliminary Alcohol Screening"
+]
+url: "/criminal-attorney/labor-day-drunk-driving/844/"
+date: 2022-11-09T18:30:00Z
+featured_image: "/uploads/DUI.jpg"
+img_alt: "labor day"
+---
 As Labor Day approaches you’ll want to prepare for any celebrations – as well as the consequences of celebrating too much.

 ## Labor Day Drunk Driving